Skip to main content

 • music

-26 mentions Positive Neutral Negative
+22 mentions Positive Neutral Negative

 • “It introduced me to music a long time ago and I will always be grateful.”

-• “- pure nostalgia entering servers that are 10 years old and still have scatman music playing in the background.”
+• “- Pure nostalgia entering servers that are 10 years old and still have Scatman music playing in the background.”

-• “This game sucks; it has so much lag without any reason, grenades appear after 1 second of ejection, and the community is toxic.
+• “This game sucks; it has so much lag without any reason, grenades appear after 1 second of ejection, and the community there is toxic.
 There's no music or tutorial, and Team Fortress 2 is way better than this.”

 • “That booming voice, the triumphant music, the grenades... all sounds just spamming together into one huge orgy that even porn websites can't compete with.”